What you need to know if you have been charged with a domestic violence crime.

 For more information about the Family Violence Education Program and other Family Violence Programs, visit the CT Judicial Website’s section for Domestic Violence Information.

 When you are charged with a domestic violence crime, it is important to take immediate steps to protect yourself and understand your options.
-If you have any questions related to domestic violence crimes, you can contact Koffsky & Felsen, LLC or look online for other resources.
+If you have any questions, you can contact the domestic violence attorneys Koffsky & Felsen, LLC at 203-327-1500 or at the contact form on our website.